Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Destoh2020/README.md

     2. the enable in tracking changes and the person who made them for accountability
     3. Reverting changes this is undoing a mistake when a bug occurs developers can revert to previous stable version.
     4. Backup and recovery incase of local machine failure the code can be retrieved since it is safely store.
-    5. Code integrit by ensuring the codebase remains consistent and functional through out various changes.
+    5. Code integrit by ensuring the codebase remains conssistent and functional through out various changes.

     Examples of version control and their features
     1. Git it is a distributed vcs and has the following features; branching and merging, staging area.